 Minimum body fat recommendations:

 Average body fat:

-Also, research suggests that excessive accumulation of fat at specific body sites may be an important health risk factor (Wilmore, Buskirk, DiGirolamo, & Lohman, 1986).
-For instance, it appears that extra fat around the abdomen and waist is associated with higher risk of diabetes, heart disease and hyperlipidemia, and form what is commonly known as “metabolic syndrome” or “dysmetabolic syndrome X”.
-Overweight individuals also have higher incidence of arthritis, sleep apnea, and cancers, and typically die earlier than normal weight individuals.
+Extra fat around the abdomen and waist is associated with higher risk of diabetes, heart disease and hyperlipidemia, and form what is commonly known as “metabolic syndrome” or “dysmetabolic syndrome X”.
+Overweight individuals also have a higher incidence of arthritis, autoimmne disease, respiratory problems, sleep apnea, and cancers, and typically die earlier than normal weight individuals.